-Course Outcomes : The students are expected to be able to demonstrate the
+Examination Course Outcomes : The students are expected to be able to demonstrate the following knowledge, skills and attitudes after completing this course

-- 1. Understand the Concept, Function and Application of industrial engineering, production and productivity, measurement of productivity, work study, work sampling. - 2.
-The knowledge of job evaluation and analysis, wage-incentive payment plans, materials Handling, Objectives and Functions of production planning and control, Break-Even-Analysis. - 3.
-The understanding of depreciation, service life of assets, Inventory control, process control, Control Charts, acceptance plan and acceptance sampling. - 4.
-Understand the Concept and importance of organization, organizational structure, Organizational chart, Sole/proprietary enterprise, labour legislation, factory act, wage and insurance act.
+- Understand the concept, function and application of Industrial Engineering, production and productivity, measurement of productivity, work study, work sampling. - The knowledge of job evaluation and analysis, wage-incentive payment plans, materials 2. handling, objectives and functions of production planning and control, break-even-analysis. - 3.
+The understanding of depreciation, service life of assets, inventory control, Control charts, acceptance plan and acceptance sampling. - Understand the concept and importance of organization, organizational structure, organizational chart, sole &proprietary enterprise, labour legislation, factory act, wage and insurance act.

-Concept of Industrial Engineering, Function of industrial engineering, Industrial engineering techniques, Role of industrial engineer.
+Concept of Industrial Engineering, function and techniques of Industrial Engineering, role of an industrial engineer.
 Application of industrial engineering